linux-system-roles/auto-maintenance/README.md

   tagged, use this flag.
 However, this means you will not be able to use automatic versioning, and you will need to use `--new-version`, or manually edit the `collection_release.yml` and `galaxy.yml` and use `--no-update`.
+* `--use-commit-hash-role` - list - By default, use whatever is the value of `--use-commit-hash`.
+There are some cases where you want to use the tag for all roles *except* one or a few.
+In that case, you can use `--use-commit-hash-role role1 --use-commit-hash-role role2` to specify the roles for which you want to use the commit hash, and use the tag for all other roles.
 * `--no-auto-version` - boolean - By default, the script will attempt to update the collection version in `galaxy.yml`.
 Use this flag if you do not want to do that.